jp-quant/jp-quant.github.io/_posts/2020-09-01-timeseries_bayesian_glm.md

 In this post, we will:

-1. Explore the concepts  Probabilistic Modelling & Generalized Linear Model (GLM).
+1. Understand the mathematics & applications of "going Bayesian"
 2. Break down the mathematics of fbprophet's GLM.
 3. Build our own version with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampling

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE1MTc3MzkwXX0=
+eyJoaXN0b3J5IjpbOTgzMjkzOTc5XX0=
 -->